 Optional Urban Challenge: If you have an afternoon flight, you can choose to participate in Small World Journeys’ Urban Challenge! (no extra cost) The Urban Challenge is a fun team-building exercise that allows students to learn more about the history, art and culture of Sydney.
 Small group teams compete against time in this treasure hunt-type activity in Sydney’s Rocks historic district.
 This is a popular activity for students and the winning team gets a prize!

 OPTIONAL Luna Park: Just across the harbour is the iconic face that welcomes visitors to this historic fun park.
 Rides include the Devil’s Drop, the Wild Mouse roller coaster, and DodgeEm City.
-On the Ferris wheel you can take in amazing harbour views! (park hours are more limited in wintertime; please ask us when planning your tour, entry is free but rides are extra cost)
+On the Ferris wheel you can take in amazing harbour views! (park hours are more limited in wintertime; please ask us when planning your tour, entry is free but unlimited rides pass is an extra cost)

 Later you are transferred to the Sydney airport for your flight home.